♦

 but some of it by Pagans.
 Be that as it may, I list here the best Yule Songs

 seasonal.
-I have included a little bit of information about the customs, and also I give the complete Yule Song Lyrics on a separate page.
+I have included a little bit of information about the customs, and also I give some of the Yule Song Lyrics on a separate page.
 I

 wanted to provide a list of Yule songs for two main purposes: one is for people

-to sing together, either around the table at home, with games, dancing and
+to sing together around the table at home, with games, dancing and

 plays, and the other is to go out caroling.
 Most of the songs are appropriate